Vernalhav/levada/CONTRIBUTING.md

 This is my first React project, so if you see any anti-patterns, hacky solutions or things that could be improved in general, please open an issue with the \[Improvement\] tag!
 I'm always looking for ways to make my code better :)
 Feedback is ALWAYS appreciated!

-# Settoing up the development environment
+# Setting up the development environment
 To contribute, fork the project, open up a new branch (preferably with a semantic name) and then when you're done, open up a Pull Request.
 I'll review them as soon as possible, so you won't be left waiting long for a merge or for feedback.
 To set up the development environment, simply run `npm install` on the root directory and then `npm start`.
 To install npm, see the [downloads page](https://nodejs.org/en/download/).